-214.(1) Where under any law any person or authority has a discretion -

-- to decide whether or not any benefits to which this article applies shall be granted; or - (b) to withhold, reduce in amount or suspend any such benefits that have been granted those benefits shall be granted and may not be withheld. reduced in amount or suspended unless the appropriate Commission concurs in the refusal to grant the benefits or, as the case may be, in the decision to withhold them, reduce them in amount or suspend them.
+214. (1) Where under any law any person or authority has a discretion - those benefits shall be granted and may not be withheld, reduced in amount or suspended unless the appropriate Commission concurs in the refusal to grant the benefits or, as the case may be, in the decision to withhold them, reduce them in amount or suspend them.